taimurhassan/old_cancer_repo/README.md

 Alternatively, we also provide a yml file that contains all of these packages.

 ## Dataset
-Please download the desired dataset and follow the below-mentioned hierarchy to test the proposed framework:
+Please download the desired dataset and follow the below-mentioned hierarchy to train and test the proposed framework:
 ```
 ├── trainingDataset
 │   ├── train_images